BiomedDAR/copula-tabular/docs/gettingStarted/examples/CleanDataWithConstraints.md

 con = Constraints(debug=True)
 ```

 The following are examples of constraints used on the variables of the NHANES dataset.
 The dataset undergoes a series of constraints, as stipulated by the metadata.
+Please refer to the [Constraints example](Constraints) for further details on their usage/construction.
 ```
 df, con = n_con.con_ageDecade(df, con)
 df, con = n_con.con_ageMonths(df, con)